Subject: my 13 brothers

 to him, 'What did these men say, and from where did they come to you?'
 Hezekiah

-my treasuries.'
-Isaiah then said to Hezekiah, 'Hear the word of HaShem:
+then said to Hezekiah, 'Hear the Word of HaShem:

 " (II Kings 20:14-17).
 The respect and awe that the gentile nations had